Does Age Matter When Training For A Sport? (Find Out!)

 This is something that you ought to have heard or seen somewhere online before.
 The way your body uses oxygen cannot be the same as the way it used to when you are above 40.
 The amount of oxygen your body is able to use is what determines your level of endurance.
 Scientists have given it a name, VO2max.
 The VO2max calculation can give you an exact rate in a numerical form of how much oxygen your body can use per your body weight.

 Here is how oxygen works, first you breathe it in, it goes straight to your lungs, then it flows through your blood to the muscles in your body that are working at the time.
 The amount of oxygen that your body can supply to your lungs would then determine how much oxygen can be taken to these muscles.
 This should be clear enough.
 Now, how does this relate?
 Well, VO2 max is affected by how well your body can bring in oxygen, and that, in turn, is affected by your age.
-Now, what this means is that your VO2max would surely be affected as you age.
+Now, what this means is that your VO2 max will surely be affected as you age.
 It reduces to a certain percentage as you get older.

-Exercising your body is a good way to improve your VO2max because as you get fit, the more endurance your body has.
+Exercising your body is a good way to improve your VO2 max because as you get fit, the more endurance your body has.

-Your body endurance reduces as your heartbeat reduces.
+Your body’s endurance reduces as your heartbeat reduces.
 This means that the Oxygen delivered into your body is reduced because, during this time, every little thing you do would warrant you to catch your breath.
 With oxygen reduction comes VO2max reduction.

 2. Your Muscles Get Affected As You Age (They Don’t Work As They Used To)

 Now we all know that your muscles can not strain as they used to for sports that involve you using a lot of strength and power.
-Exercises that involve weightlifting at a certain age might not be a good idea because your skeletal muscles like your bones, joints, and your spines are weaker.
-A 60 years old man carrying a weight he used to carry when he was 20 could end up not standing properly again because his joints could sever.
+Exercises that involve weightlifting at a certain age might not be a good idea because your skeletal muscles like your bones, joints, and spines are weaker.
+A 60-year-old man carrying a weight he used to carry when he was 20 could end up not standing properly again because his joints could sever.
 This is common for only sports that involve that kind of exercise.

 3. Age Messes Up Your Body Capabilities To Recover

 Yes, this is about right.
-A man at his peak age could play any sport that involves a lot of contacts because when they get injured or take a hit, they can recover faster than an older man.
+A man at his peak age could play any sport that involves a lot of contact because when they get injured or takes a hit, they can recover faster than an older man.
 Just like we mentioned before, your bones are weak as you age, imagine breaking a weak bone, it shatters and has little to no chance of ever getting repaired.
 A young man with strong bones would take a lot of hits and still get up fine after a few days in the hospital.
 It is just like an old man getting beat up or getting into an accident, a young man in the same condition would go back to his workplace before the old man can leave the hospital bed.

 Final Words